Ambriel-Lourents/JWT-Authentication/README.md

-# Json Web Token Authentication
+# JSON Web Token Authentication

 - This is the first jwt project i've ever made.